Top 20 mistakes to avoid while traveling in Croatia

 Did you know that Croatia has over 1,000 islands along its coastline, only 48 of which are inhabited?

-Island hopping is one of the most popular things to do in Croatia, and not seeing at least a few of them is one of the worst mistakes to avoid when traveling in Croatia.
+Island hopping is one of the most popular things to do in Croatia, and you should visit at least a few of them.

 For example, if you visit Hvar, the most popular island in Croatia, you can rent a boat for a day or half a day and visit the surrounding archipelago with pristine untouched islands and hidden coves.